determinedWaffle/ThumbsCheck/README.md

 grunt deploy --prod
 ```

 You will be prompted to enter your Firebase login credentials.
-Once completed, just navigate to 'https://<your_app_name>.firebaseapp.com/' where 'your_app_name' is the the name you configured in Firebase for your app.
+Once completed, just navigate to 'https://<your_app_name>.firebaseapp.com/' where 'your_app_name' is the name you configured in Firebase for your app.
 We used 'https://waffleup.firebaseapp.com/'.

 ## Roadmap